 You may be thinking, okay, but why?
 Why bypass the “tradition” and go candy free?
 Here are afew reasons.

 - Reduce sugar.
-Trick or treaters are getting enough candy.
+Let’s be honest – trick or treaters are getting enough candy.
 Parents will appreciate your house having healthier options!

 - No candy at your house!!
 If you’re like me, you always buy the candy YOU like and then proceed to eat an ungodly amount.
-Skip that try out healthy Halloween treats.
+Skip that by grabbing healthy Halloween treats.
 Bonus, they make great lunchbox snacks after the holiday.

 - Setting an example in your home.
-If you’re going to try and convince your kids to minimize their candy night of, it’s an easier sell if you’re not supplying the goods as well.
+If you’re going to try and convince your kids to minimize their candy, it’s an easier sell if you’re not supplying the goods as well.

 Sold?
 Okay, let’s talk options!!